Joshua-Riek/ubuntu-rockchip/README.md

 ## Login Information

-For the server image you will be able to login through HDMI, a serial console connection, or SSH.
+For Ubuntu Server you will be able to login through HDMI, a serial console connection, or SSH.
 The predefined user is `ubuntu` and the password is `ubuntu`.

-For the desktop image you must connect through HDMI and follow the setup-wizard.
+For Ubuntu Desktop you must connect through HDMI and follow the setup-wizard.

 ## Support the Project